splunk/observability-workshop/docs/otel/k3s.md

     export REALM=<replace_with_splunk_realm>
     ```

-Install the Smart Agent or OpenTelemetry Collector using the Splunk Helm chart.
+Install the OpenTelemetry Collector using the Splunk Helm chart.
 First, add the Splunk Helm chart repository to Helm and update.

-=== "OpenTelemetry Collector"
+=== "Shell Command"

     ```
     helm repo add splunk-otel-collector-chart https://signalfx.github.io/splunk-otel-collector-chart && helm repo update
     ```

-=== "Smart Agent"
+=== "Example Output"

     ```
-    helm repo add signalfx https://dl.signalfx.com/helm-repo && helm repo update
+    Using ACCESS_TOKEN=<redacted>
+    Using REALM=eu0
+    "splunk-otel-collector-chart" has been added to your repositories Using ACCESS_TOKEN=<redacted>
+    Using REALM=eu0
+    Hang tight while we grab the latest from your chart repositories...
+    ...Successfully got an update from the "splunk-otel-collector-chart" chart repository Update Complete. ⎈Happy Helming!⎈
     ```

-Install the Smart Agent Helm chart with the following commands, do **NOT** edit this:
+Install the OpenTelemetry Collector Helm chart with the following commands, do **NOT** edit this:

-=== "OpenTelemetry Collector"
+=== "Shell Command"

     ```
     helm install splunk-otel-collector \